BetsyJ314/BJNCourseraGCDWeek4Project/README.md

       6. Gyro=Gyroscope
       7. Mag=Magnitude

--Y_train and Y_test: activity data. files than can be found using the link above.
+- Y_train and Y_test: activity data. files than can be found using the link above.

 - activity labels.txt: table showing the activity code and description